cgrates/cgrates/docs/prometheus.rst

 path
     HTTP endpoint path where Prometheus metrics will be exposed, e.g., "/prometheus" or "/metrics"

+apiers_conns
+    List of connection IDs to ApierS components.
+Required when stat_queue_ids is empty to fetch all available StatQueue profile IDs.
+Must match the length of stats_conns when auto-fetching is used.
+Possible values: <""|*internal|$rpc_conns_id>

 caches_conns
     List of connection IDs to CacheS components for collecting cache statistics.
 Empty list disables cache metrics collection.
 Possible values: <""|*internal|$rpc_conns_id>